Time Line (a partial list of his offices and accomplishments)

 June 1774 - He is appointed Chairman of the Philadelphia Committee of Correspondence.

-October 1774 - He is elected to Pennsylvania Assembly; serves as delegate to First Continental Congress; writes An Address to the Inhabitants of Quebec.
+October 1774 - He is elected to Pennsylvania Assembly; serves as delegate to First Continental Congress; writes 4 documents: An Address to the Inhabitants of Quebec, the First Petition to the King, the Bill of Rights, [and] List of Grievances, and To the Inhabitants of the Colonies.

-May 1775 - He is elected representative to Second Continental Congress
+May 1775 - He serves as representative to Second Continental Congress

-June 1776 - He writes the first draft of the Articles of Confederation, abstains from the vote for Independence, recognizing his negative vote would jeopardize unity at the time of war.
+June 1776 - He writes the first draft of the Articles of Confederation.
+He abstains from voting for Independence, recognizing his negative vote would jeopardize unity at the time of war.
 He joins his militia unit in New Jersey.

 January 1777 - The Delaware Assembly appoints Dickinson as a delegate to congress; he declines.

-April 1779 - He accepts appointment to congress of Delaware.
+April 1779 - He accepts appointment to congress of Delaware and serves as a delegate to Congress from Delaware until November.

 November 1780 - He is selected to Delaware Assembly.
 (Age 48)